Q & A: Side Effects, Herbal Dosages and More

-In a world where the list of side effects and drug interactions can be a mile long, it’s hard to know what is safe.
+In a world where the list of side effects and can be a mile long, it’s hard to know what is safe.
 There are herbal remedies, homeopathic remedies, and hard-to-pronounce ingredients in medications; it can be beyond confusing.
 How do you know what’s safe?
 And how does Maty’s compare?
 We sat down with our founder to answer a few of the most commonly asked questions around this topic.
 Let’s get into it!

 At Maty’s, safety is our highest priority.
 We are a family owned and operated business, and consider our customers as if they were our own family.
 That is why we develop products that are made with whole-food ingredients, things you probably have right in your kitchen.
-The secret is that our formulas are carefully developed food recipes that can not only quiet a cough, but help boost your immune system too.
+The secret is that our formulas are carefully developed food recipes that can not only quiet a cough, but help support your immune system too.

 Q: If you use herbs, isn’t Maty’s considered an herbal remedy?
 What’s the difference?